-With construction of the first fortification of the Prague Castle in the 11 th century, the place became the seat of Bohemian princes.
+With the construction of the first fortification of the Prague Castle in the 11th century, the place became the seat of Bohemian princes.
 The buildings belong to three different architectonic periods.
 There is the Romanesque palace built by Soběslav I around 1135, whose ruins are in the basement.
 Then there are palaces built by Přemysl Otakar II, King of Bohemia and Charles IV that were erected at the site of the old Romanesque palace.
-The upper ground, built under the reign of Vladislav Jagellion consists mostly of the Vladislav Hall.
-Vladislav Hall was the largest unsupported secular hall in the world and today its wide expanse and roof supported by ribbed vaults is one of Prague’s highlights.
+The upper ground, built under the reign of Vladislav Jagellion, consists mostly of the Vladislav Hall.
+Vladislav Hall was the largest unsupported secular hall in the world, and today its wide expanse and roof supported by ribbed vaults are one of Prague’s highlights.

-In the 17th century Vladislav Hall was used as a meeting place, but in earlier times royal tournaments were held there with competitions in horsemanship.
-The horses were ridden up a wide, gently sloping staircase to the hall, which is now used by the many groups who tour the palace.
+In the 17th century, Vladislav Hall was used as a meeting place, but in earlier times, royal tournaments were held there with competitions in horsemanship.
+The horses have ridden up a wide, gently sloping staircase to the hall, which is now used by the many groups who tour the palace.
 Serious business went on in the two rooms leading off Vladislav Hall.

-In Czech: Starý Královský Palác, Other name: Old Royal Palace
+In Czech: Starý Královský Palác, another name: Old Royal Palace

 Open: daily, Apr.–Oct.
 9–18, Nov.–Mar.
 9–16 closed 24/12

 Getting there: by Metro A station Malostranská, Tram 22 – stop Pražský hrad

 Admission: Adult 350 CZK (Prague Castle Tour A), admission free with Prague Card